How to Create a Xmas Tablescape. Everything you need to know.

 Whilst it’s tempting to play it safe and use similar textures across your tablescape – try mixing it up a little.
 Not as bad as you thought it would be huh?
 Try mixing matte objects with glossy ones, artificial elements mixed in with natural products.
 Just as long as you don’t go overboard – and try to achieve too many visual ideas in one tablescape – you’ll be fairly safe.

 Glitz things up a little

 Come on – it’s Christmas!
 Time to break out the glitter and the gold to really give your tablescape the Pièce de résistance it deserves.
 Brass candlesticks, gilded flatware, glittery baubles and gold painted pinecones (used in moderation) can add a touch of glamour without detracting from the classy feel of your table.

 Did that help break through the mental styling block a little?
 Don’t forget to send us photos of your beautiful Christmas tables – we love to see how our students are using everything they’ve learned to create beautiful designs at home as well as for their future clients.

-Last year I did a live Xmas Tablescape tutorial that we streamed on YouTube which was not only a lot of fun but also included three ways to create the same look.
-Click here to watch
+Below is a live Xmas Tablescape tutorial that I streamed from my home in France on YouTube which was not only a lot of fun but also included three ways to create the same look.